-- Elective procedures: Procedures that are considered elective, like declawing and tail docking, are also nearly always excluded from coverage.
+- Elective procedures: Procedures that are considered elective, such as declawing and tail docking, are also nearly always excluded from coverage.

-- Age restrictions: Most pet insurance companies have age restrictions and won’t insure pets younger than around eight weeks for accident-only or accident-and-illness policies or older than about 12 years for accident-and-illness plans.
+- Age restrictions: Most pet insurance companies have age restrictions and won’t insure pets younger than around 8 weeks for accident-only or accident-and-illness policies or older than about 12 years for accident-and-illness plans.

 - Secondary conditions: Depending on your plan, secondary conditions arising from an uncovered condition, like heart problems resulting from periodontal disease, may be excluded.

-- Vaccinatable illnesses: Diseases that could be prevented by a vaccine may not be covered depending on insurer.
+- Vaccinable illnesses: Diseases that could be prevented by a vaccine may not be covered depending on insurer.